zedlopez/ifm/Examples/IPA.md

 		say "You are gently but firmly ushered out, since [the location] is closing.";
 		move the player to the target.

 The Strip-mall Parking Lot is a room.
 "Dead Christmas trees are heaped outside the bagel shop.
 Strips of dirty ice survive along the curb, and in the shadows of the lamp-posts.
-A wet, almost illegible sheet of algebra homework is plastered to the asphalt.line-so-blankPinewood Brewing Supply is at the east end of the lot."
+A wet, almost illegible sheet of algebra homework is plastered to the asphalt.

+Pinewood Brewing Supply is at the east end of the lot."

 Pinewood Brewing Supply is a shop.
 It is east of Parking Lot.
 The opening hour of Pinewood Brewing Supply is 10:00 AM.
 The closing hour of Pinewood Brewing Supply is 3:30 PM.
-"Shelves and shelves of malt and hops; large glass carboys, and plastic tubing; empty bottles; bottle-caps; bottle-labeling kits; starters for vinegar, sourdough, root beer.line-so-blankA sweet malty smell hangs in the air."
+"Shelves and shelves of malt and hops; large glass carboys, and plastic tubing; empty bottles; bottle-caps; bottle-labeling kits; starters for vinegar, sourdough, root beer.

+A sweet malty smell hangs in the air."

 Instead of going to Brewing Supply when the time of day is before the opening hour of Brewing Supply for the second time:
 	say "You rattle at the door again.
 'Hold your horses, for crying out loud,' yells a voice from within."